Billy Beldham: Other teams and matches

 There were no organised competitions in the 18th century and all matches were arranged on a more or less ad hoc basis, so prolific players like Beldham appeared for a wide variety of teams.
 As described above, Beldham was mainly associated with Hambledon and Surrey while he was frequently invited to represent MCC and England teams.
 Among other teams he played for were counties like Berkshire, Kent (eight times) and Middlesex, always as a given man.
 MCC at the time was in some respects a town club and Beldham played in matches for other local clubs such as Godalming and Homerton.

 Many matches were arranged by patrons for the purpose of gambling and, as there were no restrictions on nomenclature, some are known by curious titles such as "Right-handed v Left-handed" (Beldham was right-handed) and "A to M v N to Z".
 There are five of the latter, all played between August 1787 and June 1789.
-In one of these, played at Bourne Paddock on 26–29 August 1788, Beldham scored 45 out of 94 in the first innings and 51 of 141 in the second.
+In one of these, played at Bishopsbourne Paddock on 26–29 August 1788, Beldham scored 45 out of 94 in the first innings and 51 of 141 in the second.
 N to Z were dismissed for 100 and 60, so Beldham's team won by 75 runs.
 Teams were often named after their patrons with titles such as Earl of Winchilsea's XI or Lord F. Beauclerk's XI.
 Beldham appeared in over 60 matches for occasional teams of that type, including six for Winchilsea's XI and five for Winchilsea's opponents.